ratplier/artwork/docs/refrence/reflect.md

 print(Reflect.readMetadata(player, "NewValue")) -- > hello
 ```

-### Reflect.register
+### register
 Explicitly registers an object with the Reflect API, preparing it for metadata storage.

+!!! note
-> [Note] In normal usage, you do not need to call this function. `defineMetadata` and `getMetadata` will call it automatically.
+    In normal usage, you do not need to call this function. `defineMetadata` and `getMetadata` will call it automatically.
 It's provided for edge cases where you might want to pre-register a batch of objects.

 ```lua
 function Reflect.register(object: object)